 Still, there are a whole bunch of kart racers on the Switch starting grid, and while the winner might be a foregone conclusion, there's plenty of drama to enjoy in the lower ranks.
-Therefore, we've assembled this ranked list of the best kart racing games on Switch to help you sort the promising upstarts from the total non-starters.
+Therefore, we've assembled this ranked list of the best kart racing games on Switch (well, all the kart racing games on Switch, actually) to help you sort the promising upstarts from the total non-starters.

 If you've got racing in your veins, be sure to check out out selection of the best Nintendo Switch racing games (with or without a kart) and find out how many of the kart racers below survive against the more serious racers on Switch.

 So, start your engines and prepare yourself for the best kart racing games on Nintendo Switch, presented in descending order...

 Kicking things off with a real hairball, we always knew Garfield was something of a rebel, but taking a bad six-year-old game, making it even worse to play, pretending it’s a sequel and charging Switch owners more than double the price to suffer it is some pretty subversive stuff.
 The original Garfield Kart is extremely cheap on Steam: considering Garfield Kart Furious Racing is a more broken version of the same game, you might as well buy that instead.
 Even if you don’t have a PC, you’ll have wasted less money.